Artificial Grass Quotes

 Should You Use Artificial Grass Underlay With Concrete?

-Artificial grass underlay is perfect for concrete.
+Underlay for artificial grass is perfect for concrete.
 It can hide slight undulations, irregularities and create an all-round more pleasant fake lawn.
-Even in instances where concrete is perfectly level and uniform, it’s still recommended to install underlay to artificial grass.
+Even in instances where concrete is perfectly level and uniform, it’s still recommended to install cushioning underneath synthetic grass.

 Which Underlay for Artificial Grass Is Best?